alhassanhossny/fawry_Task/README.md

 Local service check (server side only):

-If you have SSH access to the internal server:
+If we have SSH access to the internal server:

 sudo ss -tulnp | grep -E '80|443'